Drew Waters Player Props: Royals vs. Tigers

 Drew Waters At The Plate

-- Waters is hitting .244 with four doubles, a triple, four home runs and seven walks.
+- Waters is hitting .244 with four doubles, two triples, four home runs and seven walks.

-- Waters has driven home a run in 10 games this year (27.0%), including more than one RBI in 8.1% of his games and producing three or more of his team's runs on one occasion..
+- Waters has had at least one RBI in 28.9% of his games this year (11 of 38), with two or more RBI three times (7.9%).
+He has also been responsible for three or more of his team's runs in one contest.

-- He has scored a run in 12 games this season, with multiple runs five times.
+- He has scored in 13 of 38 games this season, and more than once 5 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.